MUST-SCSE-SE-2018/Online-Student-Grading-System/README.md

 + Student Account Management Page ( StuOverview.aspx, forteacher )

->
-    As we all known, a teacher probably have more than one courses.
+> As we all known, a teacher probably have more than one courses.
 For example, Professor Lo has two courses CS101 and CS108.
-In this page, he can see all the students who take CS108 by choosing the DropDownList whose value is 'CS108'.
-By the way, teacher can also Edit the information of students ( includingName, Password, Email Address ) or Delete it if the student cancel the course.
+In this page, he can see all the students who take CS108 by choosing the ***DropDownList*** whose value is 'CS108'.
+By the way, teacher can also ***Edit*** the information of students ( including Name, Password, Email Address ) or ***Delete*** it if the student cancel the course.

 ![student_account_management](https://kennardwang.github.io/ImageSource/Online-Student-Grading-System/student_account_management.png)